SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 - Measuring Range: 10A via internal shunt, 200VDC with .08% resolution and 3 decimal place display.
 Can be field calibrated.

-NOTE - The shunt can measure current in only one direction.
+NOTE - A shunt can measure current in only one direction.
 If it is wired backwards some meters can't show a reading and others show an abnormal reading of ~2.2A.
 Simply reverse the wires to show the correct reading.
 No damage done.

 PANEL METER M1 SOLAR CHARGE (Power & Sense Leads)